ehsanshahid522/snapstrom_project-1/DATABASE_TROUBLESHOOTING.md

 ## 🚨 **Current Issue: Database Connection Failed**

-The registration is failing because the MongoDB connection is not working.
+The login is failing because the MongoDB connection is not working.
 Here's a comprehensive troubleshooting guide.

 ## 🔍 **Diagnosis Results:**